audeering/audb/docs/dependencies.rst

 in a dependency table in a file :file:`db.csv` for every version of a database.

-You request a :class:`audb2.Dependencies` object with:
+You request a :class:`audb.Dependencies` object with:

 .. jupyter-execute::

-    deps = audb2.dependencies('emodb', version='1.1.0')
+    deps = audb.dependencies('emodb', version='1.1.0')

 You can see all entries with